Dundee–Happy Hollow Historic District: Parks and attractions

 Two major area parks are in the neighborhood are Memorial Park and Elmwood Park.
 St. Margaret Mary Catholic Church and Dundee Presbyterian Church (the church Warren Buffett attended and in which he was married) are among many congregations in Dundee.
-The area is home to numerous businesses, including the Dundee Dell, the Dundee Theatre, the Blue Line Coffee Shop, Exist Green Zero Waste Market and Refillery, the Underwood Bar, Dario's Brasserie, and eCreamery Ice Cream and Gelato.
+The area is home to numerous businesses, including the Dundee Dell, the Dundee Theatre, the Blue Line Coffee Shop, Exist Green Zero Waste Market and Refillery, the Underwood Bar, and eCreamery Ice Cream and Gelato.
 The area is promoted and preserved by the Dundee-Memorial Park Association.
 St. Margaret Mary Catholic Church and the associated school are known for extreme pride in their neighborhood.
 Dundee annually hosts Dundee Day, featuring a neighborhood festival and dance showdown.

-Warren Buffett, the "Oracle of Omaha", lives in a house bought for $31,500 in 1958 in Dundee, on the corner of Farnam and 55th.
-The average sales price of a home in Dundee as of today is $234,000.
+Warren Buffett, the "Oracle of Omaha", lives in a house bought for $31,500 in 1958 in Dundee ($340,000 in 2024), on the corner of Farnam and 55th.
+The average sales price of a home in Dundee as of December 31st, 2023 is $379,544.

 Dundee Community Garden, located on 49th and Underwood, serves as a neighborhood common space open to the public.
 Plots for planting are available to community members for a nominal fee.
 Members of the garden routinely provide free vegetables from the communal beds to underserved population in the community.